kenspirit/ai-dep-graph-builder/README.md

 This is the actual Vertex that tracks code dependency.
 It has extra properties beside `name`, `type`, `description`:

-- name: It can be Function Name / Field Name / API URL / Queue Name / Table Name / Store Procedure Name
+- `name`: It can be Function Name / Field Name / API URL / Queue Name / Table Name / Store Procedure Name
-- type: It can be `UI`, `Function` / `Field` / `Interface` (API / Queue / Table / Store Procedure), etc.
+- `type`: It can be `UI`, `Function` / `Field` / `Interface` (API / Queue / Table / Store Procedure), etc.
+- `public`: `true`/`false` indicating its public interface or not.
-- microService: Part of the unique constraint of Component.
+- `microService`: Part of the unique constraint of Component.
-- systemModule: Part of the unique constraint of Component.
+- `systemModule`: Part of the unique constraint of Component.
 Easier CRUD and graph search starting point.
-- sourceCode: Source code of this component.
+- `sourceCode`: Source code of this component.
 It can be function signature & body, API route validation code, etc.

 ### Graph Building